Understanding HIPAA Incidental Disclosures: Examples and Best Practices

 1. What is an Incidental Disclosure?

-An incidental disclosure, as per HIPAA guidelines, refers to the unintentional exposure of protected health information (PHI) during the course of a permitted use or disclosure.
-These disclosures are typically secondary to an otherwise permissible action and occur despite reasonable safeguards in place.
+A HIPAA incidental disclosure, as per HIPAA guidelines, refers to the unintentional exposure of protected health information (PHI) during the course of a permitted use or disclosure.
+These disclosures are typically secondary to an otherwise permissible or required use or action and occur despite reasonable safeguards in place.

 2. Examples of HIPAA Incidental Disclosures:

-1. Overheard Conversations: A healthcare provider discusses a patient’s diagnosis or treatment plan with a colleague in a crowded hallway, inadvertently allowing nearby patients or visitors to overhear sensitive information.
+1. Overheard Conversations: A healthcare provider discusses a patient’s diagnosis or treatment plan with a colleague in a crowded hallway or waiting room, inadvertently allowing nearby patients or visitors to overhear sensitive information.

 2. Shared Workstations: Employees working in a healthcare facility share workstations or computer screens, and PHI belonging to one patient is inadvertently viewed by another employee or visitor.